MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Conclusion

 \begin{proof} Since we apply differential privacy~\cite{dwork2008differential}, the local updates cannot leak information regarding the inputs.
 According to Def.~\ref{dp}, the added differentially private noise guarantees that the aggregation is indistinguishable whether an individual update participates or not.
 Therefore, it guarantees the security of individual local updates while aggregation can be calculated. \end{proof}

-\section{Convergence Analysis}
+\subsection{Convergence Analysis}

-Different from SGD evaluating the precise gradients, SignSGD~\cite{bernstein2018signsgd} only uses the signs of the gradients to update models so as to reduce communication costs.
-In the distributed setting, the servers send back the majority vote of the gradient signs to all clients, that is $\sign\left[\sum_{i=1}^M \sign(\tilde{g}_i)\right]$.
-Under the presence of malicious clients, if all $M$ clients are honest/semi-honest, the majority vote converges under three SGD assumptions: lower bound, smooth, and variance bound.
-Please refer to~\cite{bernstein2018signsgd} for more details.

-In our scheme, when the clustering TNR is 100\% in each iteration, all semi-honest clients are clustered together, and each of them can receive the benign gradient as desired, resulting in the same convergence rate as distributed SignSGD with a majority vote (i.e. the baseline).
-However, if the TNR of the clustering is lower than 100\%, a subset of malicious clients will participate in FedAvg, so that the global model may be influenced by the malicious updates.
 Let $M$ be the total number of clients in a semi-honest majority client cluster.
 Semi-honest clients and malicious clients are indexed by $\{1,\cdots,h\}$ and $\{h+1,\cdots,h+m\}$, respectively, where $M=h+m$ and $h>m$ if TNR is greater than 50\%.
 The component $j$ of stochastic gradient and of true gradient are denoted as $\{\tilde{g}_{i,j}\}_{i=1}^M$ and $g_j$ respectively.
 An error probability is shown as follows.

 \begin{lemma}[The bound of error probability with malicious clients] If the TNR (h/M) of the clustering is relatively high, then we have the error probability $\mathbb{P}\left[\sign\left[\sum_{i=1}^M \sign(\tilde{g}_{i,j})\right]\not=\sign(g_j)\right]\leq \mathbb{P}_{h}\cdot \mathcal{O}(\sqrt{M/h})$, where $\mathbb{P}_{h}$ is the bound for the error probability without malicious clients. \end{lemma} \begin{proof} Every client is a Bernoulli trial with success probability $p_h$ for semi-honest clients and $p_m$ for malicious clients, respectively, to receive the true gradient signs.
-Let $Z_h$ be the number of semi-honest clients with true signs, which therefore equals to the sum of $h$ independent Bernoulli trials, so we know $Z_h$ follows the binomial distribution $B(h,p_h)$.
+Let $Z_h$ be the number of semi-honest clients with true signs, which therefore equals the sum of $h$ independent Bernoulli trials, so we know $Z_h$ follows the binomial distribution $B(h,p_h)$.
 Similarly, we know the number of malicious clients with correct signs $Z_m$ follows the binomial distribution $B(m,p_m)$.
 Denote $q_h=1-p_h$ and $q_m=1-p_m$.